 Another major reason for sleep issues is toxicity, especially mold toxicity.
 Human exposure to molds and mycotoxins, such as in water-damaged buildings, can damage the nervous system.
 This exposure can also lead to respiratory issues in all age groups.
 Directly related to sleep, mold toxicity can contribute to insomnia.
 (9)

-You may find help eliminating toxins with BioActive Carbon-based binders.
+You may find help eliminating toxins with carbon-based binders.
 They nourish good bacteria in your gut, infiltrate all the cells of your body, and remove the toxins.
-Think of BioActive Carbon as a sponge that absorbs toxins and eliminates them from your body.
+Think of carbon-based binders as a sponge that absorbs toxins and eliminates them from your body.
 (10)

 Studies have shown that humans and other mammals that sleep for longer periods have reduced levels of parasitic infection.
 During sleep, the body isn’t as active, so it has more energy in reserve to support the immune system.
 The longer a person sleeps, the stronger the immune system stays, being more able to defend against parasites.
 (11)